Economic Recovery

 - better performance as valued staff create an environment where employees work harder

-- lower staff turnover and increased profits.
+- lower staff turnover and increased profit

 - different perspectives that contribute to understanding the needs of a wide customer base.

 A workforce diversity tool has been created to help businesses develop their own diversity targets across groups including Aboriginal people, women, young people, apprentices and learning workers.

 More information is available in the Workforce Diversity in Construction fact sheet.
 This tool provides key contacts, for both contractors and the community, to engage with on training pathways, apprenticeship opportunities and connections to employment.